These Stories Share How the Combination of Data Fusion and Traditional Investigation Often Yields Amazing Results

-Prior to the advent of tools like TLOxp®, investigators and law enforcement personnel trying to locate a subject relied exclusively on methods like extensive paper shuffling, searches of disparate databases, canvass interviews, and pretext phone calls with concocted aliases and scenarios to extract connections.
+Prior to the advent of tools like TLOxp®, investigators and law enforcement personnel trying to locate a subject relied on methods like extensive paper shuffling, searches of disparate databases, canvass interviews, and pretext phone calls with concocted aliases and scenarios just to extract connections.

 While these techniques are still a valuable part of many investigations, they can be prohibitively time-consuming — and sometimes tip off a subject to an investigator’s intentions.

 Data fusion has made things a lot easier.
 More leads are obtained through detailed searches that cross-reference public and proprietary information, enabling investigation and surveillance to happen much more quickly, effectively and discreetly.